MarcusWolschon/osmeditor4android/documentation/docs/help/en/Introduction.md

 * **Update data** - re-download data for all areas and update what is in memory *(requires network connectivity)*
 * **Clear data** - remove any OSM data in memory, including pending changes.
 * **File...** - saving and loading OSM data to/from on device files.
-* **Note/Bugs...** - download (automatically and manually) OSM Notes and "Bugs" from QA tools (currently OSMOSE) *(requires network connectivity)*
+* **Tasks...** - download (automatically and manually) OSM Notes and "Bugs" from QA tools (currently OSMOSE) *(requires network connectivity)*

 The easiest way to download data to the device is to zoom and pan to the location you want to edit and then to select "Download current view".
 You can zoom by using gestures, the zoom buttons or the volume control buttons on the device.
 Vespucci should then download data for the current view.
 No authentication is required for downloading data to your device.

-With the default settings any non-downloaded areas will be dimmed relative to the downloaded ones, this is to avoid inadvertently adding duplicate objects in areas that are not being displayed.
-The behaviour can be changed in the [Advanced preferences](Advanced%20preferences.md).
+In unlocked state any non-downloaded areas will be dimmed relative to the downloaded ones if you are zoomed in far enough to enable editing.
+This is to avoid inadvertently adding duplicate objects in areas that are not being displayed.
+In the locked state dimming is disable, this behaviour can be changed so that dimming is always active in the [Advanced preferences](Advanced%20preferences.md).

 ### Editing